Scrutiny

 The Scrutiny Committee is able to question the Mayor and leadership of the Combined Authority on their decisions, plans, views and performance at any of its meetings.

-This municipal year (June 2025 - June 2026), the Scrutiny Committee currently intends to meet on the following dates and times (which may be subject to change):
+This municipal year (June 2025 - June 2026), the Scrutiny Committee intends to meet on the following dates and times in Committee Room 1, Wellington House, Leeds:

 Each year, the Scrutiny Committee produces an end-of-year report summarising the scrutiny work undertaken in that year and its impact on the Combined Authority and local people.

-From time to time, the Scrutiny Committee will undertake formal reviews on various matters and publish reports and recommendations to decision makers on the outcomes of the review.
-On the other occasions, the Committee will issue recommendations arising from particular scrutiny sessions.
+From time to time, the Scrutiny Committee will undertake reviews on various matters, publish reports and make recommendations to decision makers on the outcomes.
+On other occasions, the Committee will issue recommendations arising from particular scrutiny sessions and meetings.

 Occasionally, the Scrutiny Committee will issue public statements, letters or press releases on events or matters of importance.